 - Distance from Tampa: 45 min

-- Highlights: Beautiful parks, easy side trip from Orlando or Tampa, quiet daytrip with little traffic, one of the last remaining drive-ins, alligator capital
+- Highlights: Beautiful parks, easy side trip from Orlando or Tampa, quiet daytrip with little traffic, one of the last remaining drive-ins, alligator capital of central Florida

 - More info on the Circle B Bar Reserve